CEUCheck - Nursing CEU Requirements and TrackingCEUCheck

 Must maintain current NBCRNA certification

+In context.
 Connecticut does not require general CE for RN license renewal.
-Compared to neighboring states, New York requires 4 hours, while Massachusetts requires 15 hours.
+Compared with neighbors, New York requires 4 hours, while Massachusetts requires 15 hours.
 As a Nurse Licensure Compact state, Connecticut allows nurses to practice across state lines with a multistate license.

-Be prepared if Connecticut audits your CE compliance.
+Be ready if Connecticut audits your CE compliance.

 (860) 509-7603